-1.2.
-Geographic Scope, Impact Assessment & Supply Chain
+5.1.2 Geographic Scope, Impact Assessment & Supply Chain

-The majority of our suppliers are large, international companies that maintain similarly stringent antislavery policies to Ensono.
-In addition, our key vendors and subcontractors are predominately located in the USA, Australia and Canada, which we believe to be lower risk countries with respect to modern slavery practices.
+The majority of our suppliers are large, international companies that maintain similarly stringent anti- slavery policies to Ensono.
+In addition, our key vendors and subcontractors are predominately located in the USA, which we believe to be a lower risk country with respect to modern slavery practices.

-1.3.
-Our Policies and Procedures on slavery and human trafficking
+5.1.3 Our Policies and Procedures on slavery and human trafficking